 SSL full form Secure Sockets Layer, while TLS full form Transport Layer Security.

 TLS is a protocol providing intensive data integrity and data privacy between two communications-based applications.
-Many smaller companies and organizations such as web browsers, applications, and networks utilize it send & receive data without third-party intervention.
+Many smaller companies and organizations such as web browsers, applications, and networks utilize it to send & receive data without third-party intervention.

-Transport Layer Security utilized by applications like Instant messaging apps, VPN applications, File transfer apps, and more.
+Transport Layer Security is utilized by applications like Instant messaging apps, VPN applications, File transfer apps, and more.

 The combination of TLS vs SSL provides intensive security for web browsers and applications to create a secure network.